jianliujiangxi/jianliujiangxi.github.io/index.md

 # RESEARCH EXPEREINCE

 > &ensp;&ensp; My research interests mainly focus on **<big> Machine Learning and Operational Research </big>** with strong self-motivation.
 I'm instrested in utilizing deep learning model to solve practical problems with high-precision.
-Also, I'd like to construct mathematical optimization models by abstracting practical problems in real life, and then a optimal solution will be given by designing effective algorithms to solve the optimization models.
+Also, I'd good at constructing mathematical optimization models by abstracting practical problems in real life, and then a optimal solution will be given by designing effective algorithms to solve the optimization models.

 ## 2020-Present Visiting Student, Tsinghua University, China (7 months)